cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 Creating the View
 -----------------

-Now if you visit, the ``/bookmarks/tagged`` URL, CakePHP will show an error letting you know that you have not made a view file.
-Next, lets build the view file for our ``tags`` action.
+Now if you visit the ``/bookmarks/tagged`` URL, CakePHP will show an error letting you know that you have not made a view file.
+Next, let's build the view file for our ``tags`` action.
 In ``src/Template/Bookmarks/tags.ctp`` put the following content::